orb-community/pktvisor/README.md

 ```

     Usage:
-      pktvisord [-b BPF] [-l HOST] [-p PORT] [-H HOSTSPEC] [--periods P] [--summary] [--geo-city FILE] [--geo-asn FILE]
-                [--max-deep-sample N]
-                TARGET
+      pktvisord [options] [IFACE]
       pktvisord (-h | --help)
       pktvisord --version

-    pktvisord summarizes your data streams.
+    pktvisord summarizes data streams and exposes a REST API control plane for configuration and metrics.

-    TARGET is either a network interface, an IP address (4 or 6) or a pcap file (ending in .pcap or .cap)
+    IFACE, if specified, is either a network interface or an IP address (4 or 6).
+If this is specified,
+    a "pcap" input stream will be automatically created, with "net" and "dns" handler modules attached.
+    ** Note that this is deprecated; you should instead use --full-api and create the pcap input stream via API.

-    Options:
+    Base Options:
-      -l HOST               Run metrics webserver on the given host or IP [default: localhost]
+      -l HOST               Run webserver on the given host or IP [default: localhost]
-      -p PORT               Run metrics webserver on the given port [default: 10853]
+      -p PORT               Run webserver on the given port [default: 10853]
-      -b BPF                Filter packets using the given BPF string
+      --full-api            Enable full REST API giving complete control plane functionality [default: false]
+                            When not specified, the exposed API is read-only access to summarized metrics.
+                            When specified, write access is enabled for all modules.
+      -h --help             Show this screen
+      -v                    Verbose log output
+      --version             Show version
       --geo-city FILE       GeoLite2 City database to use for IP to Geo mapping (if enabled)
       --geo-asn FILE        GeoLite2 ASN database to use for IP to ASN mapping (if enabled)
+    Handler Module Defaults:
-      --max-deep-sample N   Never deep sample more than N% of packets (an int between 0 and 100) [default: 100]
+      --max-deep-sample N   Never deep sample more than N% of streams (an int between 0 and 100) [default: 100]
       --periods P           Hold this many 60 second time periods of history in memory [default: 5]
-      --summary             Instead of a time window with P periods, summarize all packets into one bucket for entire time period.
-                            Useful for executive summary of (and applicable only to) a pcap file. [default: false]
+    pcap Input Module Options (deprecated, use full-api instead):
+      -b BPF                Filter packets using the given BPF string
       -H HOSTSPEC           Specify subnets (comma separated) to consider HOST, in CIDR form.
 In live capture this /may/ be detected automatically
                             from capture device but /must/ be specified for pcaps.
 Example: "10.0.1.0/24,10.0.2.1/32,2001:db8::/64"
                             Specifying this for live capture will append to any automatic detection.
-      -h --help             Show this screen
-      --version             Show version

 ```

 Command Line UI Usage
 ---

-The command line UI (`pktvisor`) connects to a collector daemon to visualize the real time stream summarization.
+The command line UI (`pktvisor-cli`) connects to a collector daemon to visualize the real time stream summarization.
 It can connect to a local or remote agent.

 Advanced Collector Daemon Usage Examples
 ---